Tiberias & the Sea of Galilee

 Legend has it that King Solomon sent demons to heat the waters underground, made them deaf so they wouldn’t know of his death, and to this day, they supposedly still keep the springs warm.
 Folklore aside, these springs have been known for their curative properties for centuries.

 According to the Jerusalem Talmud, a village named Hamat (meaning “hot springs”) once existed separately from Tiberias.
 Archaeological remains include Roman-era baths and saunas from the 1st century CE.
-After decades of drought at the Sea oF Galilee, the hot springs have begun to flow again, though one main spring reaches 60°C, making it unsuitable for bathing.
+After decades of drought, the hot springs have begun to flow again, though one main spring reaches 60°C, making it unsuitable for bathing.

 Ancient Synagogue & Zodiac Mosaic